eugehm/cf_ai_ada/README.md

 - Deployed on Cloudflare Workers & Pages

 ## Demo
-You can try the live app here: [Ada](https://cf-ai-project.eugehm.workers.dev/).
+You can try the live app [here](https://cf-ai-project.eugehm.workers.dev/).

 ## Features
 - Real-time chat with AI